kyren/weegeeprepro/README.md

 it's primarily meant for --and only tested with-- WGSL.

-This is not on crates.io because you should probably not use this until it grows up.
+This is not on crates.io because you should probably not use this until it grows up (if ever).
 The very silly name is also meant as a slight disincentive to using it for anything important.

 ## License ##